faridabharmal/WVD_CAF_SolutionFactory/README.md

 ## Azure Windows Virtual Desktop
 Windows Virtual Desktop is a desktop and app virtualization service that runs on the cloud.
+It's the only virtual desktop infrastructure (VDI) that delivers simplified management, multi-session Windows 10, optimizations for Office 365 ProPlus, and support for Remote Desktop Services (RDS) environments.

 [Windows Virtual Desktop Documentation](https://docs.microsoft.com/en-us/azure/virtual-desktop/overview)

-Windows Virtual Desktop is a comprehensive desktop and app virtualization service running in the cloud.
-It's the only virtual desktop infrastructure (VDI) that delivers simplified management, multi-session Windows 10, optimizations for Office 365 ProPlus, and support for Remote Desktop Services (RDS) environments.

 ## Key Contributors
 Thanks to our contributors: